 Other considerations for visiting Chabot Space and Science

-- Masks required.
+- Mask wearing is suggested.
 Sanitizers are available throughout.

-- Changing tables are in all restrooms!
+- Changing tables are in all restrooms.

 - Expect to spend a few hours here so bring food (allowed), and they have a café should you need to buy snacks or small meals.